 We send buyers a purchase agreement and invoice reflecting the closing bid amount immediately after the auction closes.

-Buyer signs the purchase agreement and has two business days to wire the closing funds.
-(All funds are held in escrow until the closing process is complete)
+The buyer signs the purchase agreement and has two business days to wire the closing funds.
+(All funds are held by Royalty Exchange in escrow until the closing process is complete.)

 The buyer has three business days for listing inspection, if desired.